Jimike110/SuyaLicious/README.md

 ![Preview](./path/to/preview/image.png)

 SuyaLicious is a responsive and visually appealing restaurant website built for a fictional Nigerian-inspired brand.
-The project showcases your skills in HTML5, Tailwind CSS, and JavaScript.
+The project showcases my skills in HTML5, Tailwind CSS, and JavaScript.

 Check out the live project: [https://suyalicious.netlify.app/](https://suyalicious.netlify.app/)